 The following software packages are required or PyMVPA will not work at all.

 - Python 2.x

 - These days there should be little reason to use anything older than Python 2.7.
 However, if you are on a tight budget 2.6, or even 2.5 should work – maybe even 2.4 with (at least) ctypes 1.0.1.
 Python 3.X should work too, but none of the core developers are using it in production (yet), hence it should be considered as less tested.

 - PyMVPA makes extensive use of NumPy to store and handle data.
 There is no way around it.

 While most parts of PyMVPA will work without any additional software, some functionality makes use (or can optionally make use) of external software packages.
 It is strongly recommended to install these packages as well, if they are available on a particular target platform.

 - SciPy: linear algebra, standard distributions, signal processing, data IO

-- NiBabel: access to NIfTI files
+- NiBabel: access to NIfTI and other neuroimaging file formats

 - PyMVPA provides a convenient wrapper for datasets stored in the NIfTI format, that internally uses NiBabel.
 If you don’t need that, NiBabel is not necessary, but otherwise it makes it really easy to read from and write to NIfTI images.
 All dataset types dealing with NIfTI data will not be available without a functional NiBabel installation.